-The Ford Mustang V6 is offered in base and Premium trim levels.
+The Ford Mustang is offered in three trim levels: Base, EcoBoost and EcoBoost Premium.

-All Mustangs are fitted as standard with dual front and side airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Mustangs regardless of trim levels are fitted as standard with dual front and side airbags, side curtain airbags and a driver knee airbag in addition to traction and stability control systems, a post-crash alert system and a tire-pressure monitoring system.

 The Mustang's traditional competitors are the V6-engined versions of the Chevrolet Camaro and Dodge Challenger, both of which are heavier and less agile than the Ford but not without their own charms.
 The Hyundai Genesis coupe is also similar in concept, although it carries a distinct South Korean flavor.